-- Percent of English Learners with positive movement from one Performance Band to a higher Performance Band as measured by the ACCESS for ELLs - 7.
-Percent of Students With Disabilities served in general education environments greater than 80% of the school day - 8.
-Percent of students scoring at Meets or Exceeds on the Grade Eight Writing Assessment (required participation rate ≥ 95%) - 9.
-Percent of students in grade 8 achieving a Lexile measure equal to or greater than 1050 - Percent of students completing 2 or more state defined career related assessments/inventories and a state defined Individual Graduation Plan by the end of grade 8 - 11.
-Student Attendance Rate (%)
+- 5. Percent of English Learners with positive movement from one Performance Band to a higher Performance Band as measured by the ACCESS for ELLs - 6.
+Percent of Students With Disabilities served in general education environments greater than 80% of the school day - 7.
+Percent of students in grade 8 achieving a Lexile measure equal to or greater than 1050 on the Georgia Milestones - 8.
+Percent of students completing 2 or more state defined career related assessments/inventories and a state defined Individual Graduation Plan by the end of grade 8 - 9.
+Percent of students missing fewer than 6 days of school